-- Enumerates all persons found by interviewers during the days of the exercise, but persons absent from their place of residence would be missed;
+- Enumerates all persons found by interviewers during the days of the exercise, but persons absent from their place of residence would be missed (what does here mean "absent from their place of residence" this is understood to mean that these people actually left (for long periods?) the place where they were registered;

 - Usually devoid of personal identification;

-- · Based on the place of usual residence.
+- Based on the place of usual residence.